1 • Grain silo buildings

 The beginning of Culturele Broedplaatsen, the new Cultural Hotspots in Amsterdam

-The grain silo, better known as The Silo was last century, in the nineties, the most famous cult underground art and dance factory of Amsterdam.
+The grain silo, better known as The Silo was in the nineties, last century, the most famous cult underground art and dance factory of Amsterdam.
 An experimental new cultural city hotspot.
-Weekly thousands of mostly young visitors enjoyed our environment, the art, theatre, design, food and drinks.
+Weekly thousands of mostly young visitors enjoyed the environment, our art, theatre, design, food and drinks.
 Our ambience, great dance events or just our independent, free city life style.

-Many other small buildings and complexes had been already innovatively redeveloped and became rising cultural places in the city.
-They were popular and delivering significant urban contributions, not only for their own neighbourhood but also for the city as a whole and far beyond!
-With many people and much creativity we were transforming these old buildings into ‘new-old buildings’.
-Very attractive new hot spots for the cultural Amsterdam experience.
+Already many small buildings and complexes had been innovatively redeveloped by us and became rising cultural places in Amsterdam.
+They are popular and delivering significant new urban contributions.
+Not only for their own neighbourhood but also for the city as a whole and far beyond!
+With many people and much creativity we are transforming these old buildings into harmonic ‘new-old buildings’.
+Very attractive new hot spots for the cultural Amsterdam experience!

-Amsterdam’s alderman for urbanism, D. Stadig (PvdA) and CEO M. de Boer, town planning, infrastructure and city management (ROIB), consulted me about the cultural urban challenges and economic possibilities in re-using empty buildings, abandoned industrial complexes and the temporary use of unused industrial sites in the city.
+Amsterdam’s alderman for urbanism, Duco Stadig (PvdA) and CEO Maarten de Boer, town planning, infrastructure and city management (ROIB), consulted me about the cultural urban challenges and the economic possibilities in re-using empty buildings, abandoned industrial complexes and the temporary use of unused industrial sites in the city.
 They asked my expertise what the international position of Amsterdam could be when the city would become an open, unlimited creative city?
-Especially its reputation, its attractiveness and how about the financial spin-off if so?
+What about the city’s reputation, its attractiveness and what about the financial spin-off from the creative industry?

 The model became the ‘HUB Culture Model’ (ROIB/March 1998).
-Vision, guideline and practical conditions as the starting-point to offer cultural start-ups and creative inhabitants affordable space by transforming real estate into places for culture and economics.
-To supply space to work to designers, musicians, artists, app-makers, architects, comedians, producers, DJ’s and other talents.
-They realise their dreams themselves in ateliers, studios and if possible together in big buildings.
+Vision, guideline and practical conditions as the starting-point to offer cultural start-ups and creative inhabitants affordable space by transforming real estate into payable places for new culture and economic activities.
+To supply working spaces to designers, musicians, artists, app-makers, architects, comedians, producers, DJ’s and other talented people.
+Those who realise beautiful plans and creative dreams themselves in functional ateliers and studios.
+If possible with many together in nice big buildings.

-I called the creative hotspots and cultural factories consistent, wittingly and wilfully ‘breeding grounds’ or ‘Culturele Broedplaatsen’ in Dutch, because breeding is essential in a creative genesis or –process of making.
-By the people in the street, in the Town Hall and in politics the project is continued to be called ‘Broedplaatsen’ or ‘Breeding Grounds’!
+The creative hotspots and cultural factories I called consistent, wittingly and wilfully ‘breeding grounds’ or ‘Culturele Broedplaatsen’ in Dutch, because breeding is essential in a creative genesis or in the process of making.
+By the people in the street, in the Town Hall and in politics my project is continued to be called ‘Broedplaatsen’ or ‘Breeding Grounds’!

 See map of breeding grounds of Amsterdam

-The project ‘culturele broedplaatsen’ I started as a model for the inhabitants of Amsterdam, to be able to be applied in other cities.
+I have started the project ‘culturele broedplaatsen’ as a model for Amsterdam, to be able to applied in other cities.
 At the City Hall of Amsterdam it was a heavy childbirth because alderman Stadig and his staff initially saw nothing in my project.
-The argumentation against was that artists were marginal and creativity was not that important.
-Resolute and with more force of conviction, I kept on fighting and lobbying for the project ‘Breeding grounds’!
-Finally H. Duimelaar from the Amsterdam Economic Department understood me well and believed my conviction.
-He helped me and the project truly.
-After that people started talking more and more about Broedplaatsen and many “officials” became in charge of the project.
-At that moment Richard Florida had still not published about the ‘creative industry’.
-These days everywhere everyone talks about creative industry and the inspiring creative generation!
-How important creativity, knowledge and proficiency is for a city, for its inhabitants, its business, its spin-off, for health, well-being, for visitors and the real city experience!
+The argumentation against was that creativity was not that important and artists are too marginal.
+Resolute and with more force of conviction, I kept on fighting and lobbying for the project ‘Breeding grounds’ and did some impressive publishings abroad.
+Finally the Economic Department of Amsterdam understood me very well and believed my conviction.
+They helped me and the project truly!
+Then people began to talk more and more about breeding grounds and many “officials” got jobs of the project.
+At that moment Richard Florida had still not published anything about the ‘creative industry’.
+Nowadays everywhere everyone talks about creative industry and the inspiring creative generation!
+How important creativity, knowledge and proficiency is for a city, for its inhabitants, its economy and its spin-off.
+For city’s health, its well-being and for the visitors to get the real city experience!

-Places of our own, places free to express ourselves, space for ourselves, Breeding Grounds or Broedplaatsen, are essential and necessary in our cities, in our society!
-To develop ourselves who we are, to create what we feel, to work out our new ideas.
-Important for us to grow and to follow our vocations with passion and ambition.
-Places to work in common, with equals in creativity and lifestyle are more powerful, have better synergy and each individual work is stronger!
-Already the Dutch cities The Hague, Utrecht, Rotterdam, Den Bosch, Eindhoven, Tilburg, Groningen, Maastricht Arnhem and Nijmegen have copied these ‘Broedplaatsen’, and policy makers or high guests from abroad are visiting us to see what’s all happen in The Creative Netherlands!
+Workspace for yourself, places to express ourselves, Breeding Grounds or Broedplaatsen, are essential and necessary in our cities, in our society!
+To develop ourselves who we are, to work out our new ideas, to create what we feel.
+It is important for us to grow and follow our vocation with ambition and passion.
+Workplaces to work, with equals in creativity and lifestyle are more powerful, have better synergy.
+Then every individual work is stronger!
+Already the Dutch cities The Hague, Utrecht, Rotterdam, Den Bosch, Eindhoven, Tilburg, Zwolle, Groningen, Maastricht, Arnhem and Nijmegen have copied these ‘Broedplaatsen’, and policy makers from abroad are visiting us to see what’s all happen in The Creative Netherlands!